- David Porter, Senior Advisor to the Global Energy team, Navigant

 - Ulla Pettersson, Managing Consultant and Founder, E for Energy Management

-To hear more about some of the critical issues forming the heart of business and political discussion, the forthcoming POWER-GEN Europe conference being held in Amsterdam on 9-11 June 2015 is the place for the power industry to meet, share information and do business.
-There will be tracks dedicated to Coal’s Cleaner Future, Flexing the Power of Gas and The Big Carbon Question register for the conference here.
+To hear more about some of the critical issues forming the heart of business and political discussion, the forthcoming POWER-GEN Europe conference being held in Amsterdam on 9-11 June, 2015 is the place for the power industry to meet, share information and do business.
+Europe’s transitioning power sector will be a major theme with sessions dedicated to examining the challenges discussed above in more detail.
+To register for the conference click here.

-This is the first of five roundtable discussions that will be published each Friday on Europe Outlook in the lead up to POWER-GEN Europe.
-Next week, David, Simon, Jacob and Ulla discuss the pros and cons of Electric Vehicles.
+This is the fourth of five roundtable discussions that will be published each Friday on Europe Outlook in the lead up to POWER-GEN Europe.
+Next week, David, Simon, Jacob and Ulla discuss the pros and cons of onsite power and distributed energy.